What Is Home?

 Where was that?
 The place they'd always known, or this new cozy place on wheels they couldn't wait to be in?
 Really, what is home to us?

-I asked my daughter Clara this question several months ago, when our dreams of traveling the States in an RV were a simple idea we were playing with.
-She wrote me the letter below, full of beautiful drawings and her truly getting into the zone of identifying what “home” really feels like.
+I asked my daughter Clara this question months before, when our dreams of traveling the States in an RV were a simple idea we were playing with.
+She wrote me the letter below, full of beautiful drawings and her truly getting into the zone of identifying what "home" really feels like for her.